netspooky/BGGP/2022/README.md

 - 3 entries included code execution.
 This was challenging because some entries could have achieved this, but it would've added greatly to the file size.
 - 8 entries had patches that were authored and merged before the end of the competition.
 - 2 additional entries had patches which were rejected :(
 - 2 entries did not qualify as official entries due to size, delivery method, or other issue.
-These are included at the end.
+These are included in the Honorable Mentions section.
+- 2 entries came after BGGP and were added to this repo in the Honorable Mentions section.

 Also, four new CVEs were awarded to participants